What You Need To Know About Freight Delivery

 What do I need to do when my shipment arrives?

 While you’re inspecting the pallet and packaging, take time to look for any tears or dents.
 Did you spot any visible damage?
-Make note of it on the receipt.
+Make note of it on the receipt if the driver is there for you to sign the paperwork.
+If he is not, you may call us to report any damage.

-After performing a thorough check of your shipment, you have 2 options: sign the receipt and accept the delivery, or refuse the shipment because of excess damage.
+After performing a thorough check of your shipment, if the driver is there with a receipt for you to sign, you have 2 options: sign the receipt and accept the delivery, or refuse the shipment because of excess damage.
 Please refuse the delivery only if multiple items are damaged, but still be sure to promptly call us in the event of any damage.

 Accept your copy of the receipt from the driver, who’ll then head off to their next delivery.
 Reminder: freight carriers drop off shipments at the curb and are not responsible for helping you move pallets into your home or backyard.